Richard Stöhr: Death and legacy

 Stöhr's diary, spanning more than six decades, is stored in the Austrian National Library, along with his published compositions.
 Copies of most of his published compositions, as well as manuscripts of his post-emigration compositions, are available at the Saint Michael's College Archive.
 His work encompasses choral music, chamber music, seven symphonies, symphonic poems, two operas, an oratorio, and two cantatas.

-While Schoenberg and others of the Second Viennese School were creating a new 20th-century compositional style, Stöhr was not as influenced by them, instead maintaining the tonal tradition of the 19th century, which led to respect from contemporary critics.
+While Stöhr's contemporaries at the Second Viennese School, such as Arnold Schoenberg, were creating new 20th-century compositional styles, Stöhr's compositions remained relatively conservative in style, which won the approval of contemporary critics and led to commercial success and frequent performances of Stöhr's compositions.

 In 2003, the City of Vienna dedicated a plaque at the site of his former residence at Karolinengasse 14.

 Recordings

 In 2010, the Austrian National Radio (ORF) issued a recording (CD 3093) featuring Stöhr’s String Quartet in D minor, Op.
 22 (1903), along with other works.
-His Flute Sonata has been recorded by David Shostac on the album Masterpieces Remembered.
+His Flute Sonata was recorded by David Shostac on the album Masterpieces Rediscovered.

-The most extensive foray into Stöhr's Music has been undertaken by the British music label Toccata Classics, who have released four CDs with chamber works and three with orchestral repertoire.
+The most extensive foray into Stöhr's music has been undertaken by the British music label Toccata Classics, which has released four CDs with chamber works and three with orchestral repertoire.
 Included are the first two symphonies, a piano concerto, two suites for orchestra, symphonic poems, violin sonatas, cello sonatas, and a string quartet.